 American swimmers dominated the three-day Tilt international meeting which ended in Paris on Sunday (12 February).

-American swimmers dominated the three-day Tilt international meeting which ended in Paris on Sunday (12 February).
+Background: American swimmers dominated the three-day Tilt international meeting which ended in Paris on Sunday (12 February).
 Despite the influenza that swept the team, the United States took 16 out of the 24 gold medals at stake.

 SYNOPSIS: The start of the men's 100 metres free-style final.